iromero25/basic-redux/README.md

 - Redux creates and initializes a [store](./src/redux/store/store.ts).
 - Reducers take care of modifying a **specific** part of the state.
+  - **Important:** Redux Reducers **always** keep track of the current state of the store.
+Remember the first parameter of any reducer maps to the slice of the store they manage and therefore, its current content.
+The `notes` param at [notesReducer](./src/redux/reducers/notesReducer.ts) for example, always contains ALL the current notes that have being added to the app at any point of the execution.
 - If a store fails to initialize a particular part of the state, then the responsibility of initializing that part falls into the **related** reducer.
 This case happens for the [visibility](./src/redux/reducers/visibilityReducer.ts) reducer as the visibility is not specified as part of the [store's](./src/redux/store/store.ts) initial state.

+## Build this report locally

+Execute the following scripts using yarn in order:

+1. yarn
+2. yarn build
+3. yarn start

 ## ts-loader